sarnobat/jmx_programmatic_non_master/README.md

 Make sure you don't source-control anything company-secret.

 ### This is not my latest version.
 It's just a snapshot with trade secrets removed
+The master is found in an identically named repo in my organization.

 ## Quick Start